lnishan/Curriculum-Vitae/README.md

 - [Awesome Competitive Programming](https://github.com/lnishan/awesome-competitive-programming) (**800+ stars**, **200+ forks** on GitHub)
   - `Markdown`, `Algorithms`, `Data Structures`
-  - A curated list of awesome resources for competitive programming, algorithms and data structures.
+  - A curated list of awesome resources for Competitive Programming, Algorithms and Data Structures.
+Currently starred by 800+ and forked by 200+ GitHub users worldwide.
 This project was aimed to connect the world to information - and it did :) .

 - [lni::vector](https://github.com/lnishan/vector)
   - `C++`, `Data Structures`
-  - A supercharged, almost-C++17-compliant std::vector implementation. lni::vector is up-to-149% more efficient than counterparts on major compilers - gcc 6, clang 3.8 and VS14.
-I've also found a major mistake in Facebook's folly::fbvector.
+  - An optimized, almost-C++17-compliant std::vector implementation.
+Up-to-149% more efficient than counterparts when tested on gcc 6, clang 3.8 and VS14.
+Found a mistake in Facebook’s folly::fbvector.

 - [massif-cherrypick](https://github.com/lnishan/massif-cherrypick)
   - `C++`, `Memory Profiling`
   - A Valgrind extension to analyze partial memory consumptions.
-It takes in an massif.out file and forges a new one containing only stats from functions that match the specified pattern.
+Takes in an massif.out file, and forges a new one containing only stats from functions that match the specified pattern.

 - [ChiChew](https://github.com/lnishan/ChiChew)
   - `Python`, `Web Scraping`, `Packet Inspection`
   - A web crawler for the Chinese-Chinese dictionary published by the Ministry of Education in Taiwan.
-The project was written in Python3 with the help of requests and BeautifulSoup.
-I observed HTML sources and HTTP header requests to bypass protection mechanisms.
+Observed HTTP requests, inspected packets and came up with a neat approach to crawl the data.

 - [Parallel Video Processing](https://github.com/sunset1995/parallel_analysis)
   - `C++`, `Parallel Programming`, `Video Processing`
-  - A 3-person study project on parallelizing video processing.
-We utilized many APIs - C++ thread, Pthread, OpenMP, CUDA and FPGA on Windows, Linux and OSX.
-Our final report was graded the highest in a course for graduates.
+  - A 3-person course project on parallelizing video processing.
+Utilized many APIs - C++11 thread, Pthread, OpenMP, CUDA and FPGA on Windows, Linux and OSX.
+Achieved brilliant results.

 - [Twitch Plays Connect6](https://github.com/lnishan/TwitchPlaysConnect6)
   - `C++`, `Multithreaded Programming`, `Network Programming`, `Artificial Intelligence`